netmeld/netmeld/datastore/README.md

 COMMON COMMAND-LINE OPTIONS
 ---------------------------

-All of the tools support the following options:
+All of the tools shall support the same base options as defined in the Netmeld core library, that is:

-* `--help`: Display the program usage and options, then exit.
-* `--version`: Display the program version information, then exit.
-* `--verbosity`: Alter the program verbosity, OFF (0) - ALL (10), for
-execution.
-These roughly map to `syslog` levels, with small variations to support development needs without impacting the end user.
+* `--help`
+* `--version`
+* `--verbosity`

-All of the `nmdb-*` (Netmeld Database) tools additionally support the following
+Additionally, all of the `nmdb-*` (Netmeld atabase) tools additionally support the following options:
-options:

 * `--db-name arg`: The Netmeld data store to connect to.
 If not specified, this option defaults to the `site` data store.
 You will typically use the default